NKonich/CustomKeystones/README.md

 Closing an active key menu is cheating currently as time stops when you close the window.
 	-Obviously I'm not the police and can't moderate this, but it's for fun so idk why you would cheat.
 (Will be bugfixed soon)

-Pet kills currently DO NOT count towards % or bosses, working on a fix.

 Roadmap
 -------------